LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 This module remains experimental and is subject to change from version to version.

 A new SUNMatrix and SUNLinearSolver implementation were added to interface with the Intel oneAPI Math Kernel Library (oneMKL).
 Both the matrix and the linear solver support general dense linear systems as well as block diagonal linear systems.
-See :ref:`SUNLinSol_OneMklDense` for more details.
+See :numref:`SUNLinSol.OneMklDense` for more details.
 This module is experimental and is subject to change from version to version.

 Added a new *optional* function to the SUNLinearSolver API, :c:func:`SUNLinSolSetZeroGuess`, to indicate that the next call to